Ila-bura/rock-paper-scissors/README.md

 Anyone passionate about computer games based on luck.

 ### Communication:
-Despite its simplicity, the app aims to provide lighthearted entertainment.
+The app aims to provide light-hearted entertainment.
 The print statements generated are clear and to the point, prompting the user to choose their options at each turn and prevent errors by communicating clearly if the input is incorrect.

 ### Current User Goals:
 To keep the user entertained and engaged with the app by allowing them to play multiple games, one after the other.

 ### New User Goals:
-Experiment with the coomputer-based version of an old-fashioned game.
+Experiment with a coomputer-based version of the old-fashioned game.

 ### Future Goals:
 Make the game more challenging by providing more options to choose from and a leaderboard to encourage users to keep playing.
 Improve text readability by adding a touch of colour to the print statements.